 There are always a few particularly good conjunctions every year.
 In 2019, the closest conjunction of two planets happened on June 18, between Mercury and Mars.
 They passed exceedingly close to each other, with Mercury only sweeping only 0.2 degrees north of Mars on the sky’s dome.
 Unfortunately, the two were low in the evening twilight sky at the time, so they weren’t easy to see, but some photographers in the EarthSky community caught them, as you can see from the image below:

 People often think about the night sky as being permanent and unchanging, at least on a human scale.
-If you make a point of watching the skies often, though, you’ve probably noticed that’s not exactly true.
+If you make a point of watching the skies often, though, you’ve surely noticed that’s not true.
 The stars don’t move relative to each other, but they do move across the sky over the course of a single night, as Earth spins under the sky.
 And, from one night to the next, stars rise and set four minutes earlier each day, as Earth orbits the sun.